On September 20th, Lenovo officially released two high-performance portable laptops – ThinkPad X1 extreme and ThinkPad P1.

 I unscrewed the 7 screws completely but can’t remove them from their holes.

-Tried to gently find a way to remove the case with the screws just resting in the holes but the bottom case seems solid.
+I tried to gently find a way to remove the case with the screws just resting in the holes, but the bottom case seemed solid.

 What am I missing?